 Best period: mid-June – mid-September

-Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary; accommodation and catering according to the itinerary; English-speaking mountain guide; cable car tickets, and all local taxes.
+Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary; en-suite accommodation in 3-star hotels (Bansko), tourist class/basic hotel (Panichishte) and family hotels (Govedartsi); breakfast and dinner; English-speaking mountain guide; cable car tickets, and all local taxes.

 Price does not include: museum entrance fees; extra food and drink; mountain maps; travel/medical insurance.